kubernetes-sigs/cluster-api/docs/proposals/20200602-machine-phase-hooks.md

 ### Goals

+- Define an initial set of hook points for the provision phase.
 - Define an initial set of hook points for the deletion phase.
 - Define an initial set and form of related annotations.
 - Define basic expectations for a controller or process that responds to a